milnomada/text-to-image/README.md

 # Text to Image

 Utility to generate images with text
-Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to render images server side using node.js libs
+Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to run the image render process server side using offline node.js dom management libraries.

 ## Dependencies
 It makes use of document and window from [jsdom](https://github.com/jsdom/jsdom) project.